jtydhr88/sd-webui-3d-editor/README.md

 3. install
 4. go to Installed, apply and restart UI

+## How to build
+1. download NodeJs, and install
+2. run npm install
+3. run webpack --mode production
+4.

 ## Known Issues
 1. currently, you need to manual resize browser at the first time to show up the canvas (I will try to figure out the solution soon)